SharePoint/sp-dev-docs/docs/solution-guidance/Taxonomy-operations-sample-app-for-SharePoint.md

 ---
-title: Taxonomy operations sample app for SharePoint
+title: Taxonomy operations sample SharePoint Add-in
 description:
 ms.date: 5/2/2018
 ---
-# Taxonomy operations sample app for SharePoint
+# Taxonomy operations sample SharePoint Add-in

 As part of your Enterprise Content Management (ECM) strategy, you can create and read taxonomy data on a SharePoint list.